phulin/bean-hccs/README.md

 This is a Kingdom of Loathing script by myself, `worthawholebean (#1972588)` (`ikzann#8468` on Discord) to do 1-day Hardcore Community Service runs as a Pastamancer in the Wallaby moon sign.
 I have used it successfully for a 1/174 run.
+Expect to need to make some changes, unless your set of IotMs is a strict superset of mine.
+This is supposed to be an outline that can get you to daycount with some work.

 To install:
 `svn checkout https://github.com/phulin/bean-hccs/branches/master/KoLmafia`